 BUILDING SHELL AREA.
-The sum of the area of ceiling, floors, and walls, slab (all "six sides") separating a dwelling unit's conditioned space from the exterior or from adjacent conditioned or unconditioned spaces.
+The sum of the area of ceiling, floors, and walls, slab (all "six sides") separating a dwelling unit's conditioned space from the exterior or from adjacent conditioned or unconditioned spaces in square feet (ft2), also referred to as "Building Envelope", as in ""SFBE-6" (Square Foot Building Envelope - 6 sided)".
 Wall height shall be measured from the finished floor of the dwelling unit to the underside of the floor above.